 Although Sophie would prefer a more reliable income, she wouldn’t spend a cent more than she already does on herself or her son.
 She adheres closely to simple living tenets.
 Sophie grows as much food as possible in a community garden plot and makes meals from scratch.
 She and her son fully enjoy the free benefits of the local library and park system.
 On weekends, Sophie’s folk band crowds into her trailer for practice sessions.
 Her son is already learning how to play the harmonica and fiddle.
 Sophie believes he should rely on his imagination for fun rather than on toys.
 When she does buy him gifts, they tend to be modest items such as crayons or socks, or ones that have long- term use such as simple tools or sheet music.

 Marissa and Jack choose to live simply in their own way.
 They buy clothing and their children’s playthings from thrift stores, exchange only homemade gifts, and emphasize having fun outdoors.
 They carefully consider expenditures based on their ethics.
-Health is a priority, so they buy only organic foods and when they deem it necessary they pay for alternative medical treatments.
+Health is a priority, so they buy only organic foods and belong to a CSA.
 Supporting the arts is another priority so they invest in original works to hang on their walls and regularly attend plays, concerts, and gallery events.
 They strongly believe in the importance of international travel.
 When they go to far-off places, they get around by bike or local mass transit, a method they find brings them closer to the cultures they’re visiting.

 Many of us are living more frugally.
 It certainly eases financial strain.
 It also makes a difference in wider ways, from reducing our ecological footprint to promoting social justice.